This post is also available in: Dutch

 Time to go back to Tokyo!
 It’s been a busy, but wonderful day.

 How to climb Mount Fuji

-It’s possible to climb Mount Fuji, but we would recommend to take at least two days for it.
+It’s possible to climb Mount Fuji, but I would recommend to take at least two days for it.
 The official season to climb the mountain is between July and September, as the weather is a bit milder and the snow has melted.
 It’s also possible to climb the mountains off season, but be aware that it gets a lot colder and that if you’re not an experienced trekker it’s not recommended.

 Because it’s a sacred mountain people make pilgrimages to the top.
 Meaning it can get pretty busy, it’s even often dubbed as the most climbed peaks in the world.
 There are also a lot of foreign tourists that climb Mount Fuji and about 30% of the trekkers are not Japanese.